acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 Use the above default for allowing every user with permissions on a model to change all model instances.
-Set `"rest_framework.permissions.IsAuthenticated"` if every logged in user should have all permissions.
+Set `"rest_framework.permissions.IsAuthenticated"` if every logged-in user should have all permissions.

 ``` python
 REST_FRAMEWORK["PAGE_SIZE"] = 50
 ```

-Sets the default page size the APIS RestAPI should deliver.
+Sets the default page size the APIS REST API should deliver.

 ## SPECTACULAR_SETTINGS